Terms that a Buyer of Business Telephone Systems Should

 Port

-the number of available stations or lines that can be installed on a system
+of available stations or lines that can be installed on a system or an individual

 Power Supply